How often have you hated even the idea of what you’re doing, but you still keep doing it?

 I spent almost 20 years in a career that was eating away at my heart and slowly suffocating my soul.

 Then, in the summer of 2013 I did what many people dream about, I left my corporate career to launch my own business; as a personal stylist.

 However, once you’ve invested time, money and energy into something – and experienced a degree of success – it can be difficult to quit.

-But last year I did just that, I quit my personal styling business, a decision I made even more difficult than it needed to be.
+However, at the end of 2016 I did just that, I quit my personal styling business.
+A decision I made more difficult than it needed to be.
 If you’re interested, you can read about my journey in Be Brave Enough To Quit.

 In retrospect, I should have quit much sooner, but what I learned from that experience is that knowing when to surrender and let go, is equally as important as knowing when to hold on with everything you’ve got.
 I also learned the value of naming what you truly want, without apology.

 I’ve been coaching on and off in the 10 years since I completed my initial accreditation as a Life and Personal Performance Coach with The Coaching Academy.
 I also hold a post-graduate Diploma in Applied Psychology from Birkbeck, University of London.